JarJarBinksIsen/MongoDB/README.md

     - Ex3-UserProgram.py : a client program to find stations around a specified GPS point location
     - Ex4-BusinessProgram.py : offers many options and operations to do like an update, a deletion or gives all stations with a ratio bike/total_stand under 20% between 18h and 19h00 (monday to friday)

-  These programs have been developped with VSCode in Python and MongoDB languages
+  These programs have been developped with VSCode in Python and MongoDB languages.
+  Packages needed to run these programs are specified in requirements.txt To launch a program : in command console, run python -u <path><filename.extension>